by George Sidney Hurd

 However, God is more than our Father – He is also a just Judge.
 And, as we shall see, His immutable justice does not allow Him to simply pass over sins.
 He can only forgive sins based upon the fact that His perfect justice was satisfied upon the cross in Christ our substitute.
-The unrepentant are storing up wrath for themselves in the day of wrath and the righteous judgment of God the Judge of all, when the unrepentant will receive a just recompense according to their deeds recorded in the books.
-(Rev 20:12) According to Jesus the books contain a thorough record containing every detail of our lives - even including the very words we have spoken.
-(Matt 12:36,37)
+The unrepentant are storing up wrath for themselves in the day of wrath and the righteous judgment of God, the Judge of all, when the unrepentant will receive a just recompense according to their deeds recorded in the books (Rev 20:12).
+According to Jesus, the books contain a thorough record containing every detail of our lives - even including the very words we have spoken (Matt 12:36-37).

 The Penal Substitutionary Atonement

 Perhaps no biblical doctrine is under greater attack in our day than that of the Penal Substitutionary Atonement of Christ.
 It is grossly misrepresented and ridiculed by both the Modern and the Postmodern theologians of our time.
 They argue that the theory of Penal Substitutionary Atonement is nothing more than the invention of Calvin’s legal mind which led him to see Christ’s substitutionary death as satisfying God’s justice.
-It is true that Calvin first studied to be a lawyer during a time when government was based upon law, and his legal mind enabled him to recognize and expound upon the legal aspect of the atonement with more precision that former theologians.
+It is true that Calvin first studied to be a lawyer during a time when government was based upon law, and his legal mind enabled him to recognize and expound upon the legal aspect of the atonement with more precision than former theologians.